zhinoos-adibi/Computer_Vision/README.md

 Now from Maxpool layer ,we go to a fully connected network.

-How do we connect all of these units to this fully connected layer?This is a vector of 50 units.how we go from macpool2(20X5X5)shape to fc1(1X50)shape?the answewr is we just
+How do we connect all of these units to this fully connected layer?This is a vector of 50 units.how we go from macpool2(20X5X5)shape to fc1(1X50)shape?the answewr is we just linearize the output of the maxpool.

-linearize the output of the maxpool.we have 10 units in the output layer because this is the most digits data set, so there are 10 categories in total.
+we have 10 units in the output layer because this is the most digits data set, so there are 10 categories in total.